Eschatology of Jehovah's Witnesses: "Looking Forward to 1975" (1966–1975)

-During the 1960s and early 1970s, Witnesses were instructed by means of articles in their literature and at their assemblies that Armageddon and Christ's thousand-year millennial reign could begin by 1975.
+During the late 1960s and early 1970s, Witnesses were instructed by means of articles in their literature and at their assemblies that Armageddon and Christ's thousand-year millennial reign could begin by 1975.
 Strong statements for 1975 appeared, sometimes accompanied with cautionary remarks.
 The booklet The Approaching Peace of a Thousand Years, which was the text of the keynote address to major assemblies of Jehovah's Witnesses throughout the world in 1969, stated about that promised reign (which would begin at "God's fixed time"):

 For Godfearing students of the Holy Bible containing both the ancient Hebrew Scriptures and the Christian Greek Scriptures, there is a more important millennium that compels their attention.
 That is the seventh millennium ... the seventh millennium of man's existence here on earth ...
 Does this fact have any bearing on the approach of the peace of a thousand years or of a millennium?
 Very apparently Yes! ...
 More recently earnest researchers of the Holy Bible have made a recheck of its chronology.
 According to their calculations the six millenniums of mankind's life on earth would end in the mid-seventies.
 Thus the seventh millennium from man's creation by Jehovah God would begin within less than ten years.

 Apart from the global change that present-day world conditions indicate is fast getting near, the arrival of the seventh millennium of man's existence on earth suggests a gladsome change for war-stricken humankind ...
 In order for the Lord Jesus Christ to be "Lord even of the sabbath day," his thousand-year reign would have to be the seventh in a series of thousand-year periods or millenniums.
 (Matthew 12:8, AV) Thus it would be a sabbatic reign ...
 Would not, then, the end of six millenniums of mankind's laborious enslavement under Satan the Devil be the fitting time for Jehovah God to usher in a Sabbath millennium for all his human creatures?
 Yes, indeed!
 And his King Jesus Christ will be Lord of that Sabbath.

 In 1968, a Watchtower article asked: "Why Are You Looking Forward to 1975?":

 Are we to assume from this study that the battle of Armageddon will be all over by the autumn of 1975, and the long-looked-for thousand-year reign of Christ will begin by then?
 Possibly, but we wait to see how closely the seventh thousand-year period of man's existence coincides with the sabbathlike thousand-year reign of Christ.
 If these two periods run parallel with each other as to the calendar year, it will not be by mere chance or accident but will be according to Jehovah's loving and timely purposes.